socialfoundations/lawma/README.md

 The model has been fine-tuned on multiple-choice questions, not on general instructions.
 Therefore, the model only outputs multiple choice letters (e.g., A, B, C, etc) or numbers.
 The main take-away of our paper is that specializing models leads to large improvements in performance.
 Therefore, we strongly recommend practitioners to further fine-tune Lawma on the actual tasks that the models will be used for.
 Relatively few examples --i.e, dozens or hundreds-- may already lead to large gains in performance.

-**Why these legal classification tasks?** Our reasons to study legal classification tasks are both technical and substantive.
-From a technical machine learning perspective, these tasks provide highly non-trivial classification problems where even the best models leave much room for improvement.
-From a substantive legal perspective, efficient solutions to such classification problems have rich and important applications in legal research.
-We provide code to evaluate the performance of HF models on these classification tasks.

 ## The legal classification tasks

 Our reasons to study legal classification tasks are both technical and substantive.
 From a technical machine learning perspective, these tasks provide highly non-trivial classification problems where even the best models leave much room for improvement.
 From a substantive legal perspective, efficient solutions to such classification problems have rich and important applications in legal research.